mattermost/docs/source/channels/mention-people.rst

 Confirmation dialog warnings
 ----------------------------

-When your System Admin has configured Mattermost to require confirmations for @messages, you must confirm any mention that will trigger notifications for more than five users before sending the notification.
+When your system admin has configured Mattermost to require confirmations for @messages, you must confirm any mention that will trigger notifications for more than five users before sending the notification.

-This confirmation dialog only appears when your System Admin has configured this setting in the System Console.
+This confirmation dialog only appears when your system admin has configured this setting in the System Console.
 See our `configuration settings </configure/configuration-settings.html#show-channel-all-or-here-confirmation-dialog>`__ product documentation for details.
 This configuration setting is supported on the Mattermost Mobile App (from v1.34) if the `AD/LDAP groups </onboard/ad-ldap-groups-synchronization.html>`__ feature is enabled.

 Mention highlights
 ------------------